carylmae-builds/CS_Job_Data_SQL_Activity/READme.md

 - Comprehensive examples of using subqueries, window functions, and Common Table Expressions (CTEs).

 ## Dataset
 The dataset used in this project is provided as `Uncleaned_DS_jobs.csv`.
-It includes job listings with various attributes such as job title, company name, location, salary estimate, and more.
+It includes web scrapped job posts from glassdoor for data science job listings with various attributes such as job title, company name, location, salary estimate, and more.

 ## Repository Contents
 - **`create_tables.sql`**: Script for creating relational tables (`jobs`, `companies`, `locations`).